Detection of Glottal Closure Instants from Raw Speech using Convolutional Neural Networks: Introduction

 \subsection{Background and Previous work}

 Production of voiced speech is accompanied with sustained oscillations of the vocal folds \cite{fant1971acoustic} resulting in a quasi-periodic flow of air-pulses which constitutes the excitation signal to the vocal tract \cite{story2002overview}.
-The instant of significant excitation (within each period) is termed the Epoch which coincides with instant of closure of the glottis \cite{TVA79}.
-The problem of detecting the precise locations of such Glottal Closure Instants (GCIs) from speech signal has been studied for decades given its importance in several speech processing tasks {[}10-18{]} .
-Most of the successful GCI detectors adopt a two-stage approach - (i) Obtaining a representative signal from the speech signal in which GCIs are better localized and (ii) detecting GCIs from the representative signal using custom-made heuristic algorithms.
-The former stage is based on the observation that GCIs do not manifest well in the raw speech-signal domain but exhibits a better localization in some other domain (Figure 1 in \cite{6562799}).
+The instant of significant excitation (within each period) is termed as Epoch which coincides with instant of closure of the glottis \cite{TVA79}.
+The problem of detecting the precise locations of such Glottal Closure Instants (GCIs) from speech signal has been studied for decades given its importance in several speech processing tasks \cite{TVABY75,DYPSA2,yaga1,ZFR,SEDREAMS,6562799,prathosh2016cumulative,khanagha2014detection,gcireview}.
+Most of the successful GCI detectors adopt a two-stage approach - (i) Obtaining an intermediate representation from the speech signal, which explicitly manifests GCIs as discontinuities, impulses, extremas or as other perceptual events and (ii) detecting precise temporal location of glottal closures using custom-made algorithms.
+The former stage is based on the observation that GCIs are not comprehensible in the raw speech-signal domain but exhibit better localization in some other domain (Figure 1 in \cite{6562799}).
 Many algorithms rely on the source-filter model for speech production \cite{fant1971acoustic} and use signal-processing techniques to estimate a correlate of the source-signal, in which GCIs are better manifested.
 For instance, \cite{DYPSA2,yaga1,prathosh2016cumulative,koutrouvelis2016fast} choose either linear-prediction residual or glottal flow derivative as the representative signal.
 Other class of algorithms do not explicitly make any model assumption for speech production rather indirectly use the properties of excitation signal (such as its impulsive nature) and estimate appropriate representations (E.g., zero-frequency filtered signal \cite{ZFR}, mean-based signal \cite{SEDREAMS}, wavelet-decompositions \cite{d2011glottal}, singularity exponents \cite{khanagha2014detection}).
 During the second stage, aforementioned algorithms employ several heuristics to extract (or refine) the GCIs.
 These include dynamic programming \cite{DYPSA2,yaga1}, peak-picking \cite{6562799,6080715} and optimization with regularity constraints \cite{khanagha2014detection}.
 All these methods perform reasonably well albeit they depend largely on their choice of representative signals.